gamalahmed3265/Machine-Learning/Part 3 - Classification/Section 16 - Support Vector Machine (SVM)/README.md

 * `accuracy = np.mean(y_pred == y_test)` calculates the accuracy of the predictions.
 * `print('Accuracy:', accuracy)` prints the accuracy of the predictions.

-I hope this example is helpful.
-Please let me know if you have any other questions.